hylang/hy/docs/language/api.rst

 `defmacro` is used to define macros.
 The general format is `(defmacro [parameters] expr)`.

-Following example defines a macro that can be used to swap order of elements in code, allowing the user to write code in infix notation, where operator is in between the operands.
+The following example defines a macro that can be used to swap order of elements in code, allowing the user to write code in infix notation, where operator is in between the operands.